Much Ado About San Diego Measles

 The sensational headlining—measles in Disneyland!—catalyzed pro-vax scolding and anti-vax sentiment.
 It’s drawn attention to falling vaccination numbers and reignited the old debate about vaccination for the social media age.
 The core of the vaccination debate is whether the benefits of vaccination outweigh the potential risks, and whether individuals should have the right to choose whether or not to be vaccinated.

-It’s really about vaccination.
+It’s really about vaccination

 Vaccination has been debated vigorously since the earliest smallpox vaccines caught on.
 Then, as now, concerns about the science, the safety of children, religious obligations, the public good and personal liberties butted up against one another.
 In 1809 Massachusetts was the first state to mandate vaccination, and in 1905 the matter was taken before the Supreme Court in Jacobson v.
 Massachusetts.
 The Supreme Court ruled that the Fourteenth Amendment did not free Jacobson, who had been sickened by a vaccine in childhood, from the vaccination mandate, but they also ruled that the state could not force vaccination when the vaccine could harm the recipient.
-This provided the basis for medical exceptions to vaccination.
+This provided the basis for medical exemptions to vaccination.

-There are 3 types of vaccination exceptions.
+There are 3 types of vaccination exemptions

 There are three kinds of exceptions to mandatory vaccination laws: medical, religious and philosophical.
 Immunocompromised individuals, whether from medical procedures, genetics or disease, cannot receive certain vaccine injections without risking catching the disease the vaccine should protect against, or their protection might be reduced or non-existent.
 Religious exemptions exist in 48 states, allowing parents to avoid having their child vaccinated if they feel their religious beliefs might be compromised while the personal belief exemption allows parents in twenty states to opt out for other reasons.

-One persistent problem is that vaccinations are not 100% effective.
+One persistent problem is that vaccinations are not 100% effective

 While most people infected in the Disneyland outbreak were unvaccinated, several had multiple doses of the vaccine as recommended.
 This reflects poorly on the vaccine, though it shouldn’t: millions of vaccinated Disneyland vacationers avoided the disease, and they did not go on to spread it to their local communities.
 The vaccine did the job, what failed is community immunity.